This website has browser limitations. It is recommended that you use a browser such as Edge, Chrome, Safari or Firefox.

 Detox" is a marketing term associated with dieting.

-However, detox is for us a whole process that stimulates the release of toxins present in the body.
-It is also a tiring process that, to be effective, must take place over at least 3 weeks/1 month.
+For us, detox is a whole process that stimulates the release of toxins in the body.
+It's a tiring process which, to be effective, needs to be carried out over at least 3 weeks/1 month.

-However, it is necessary to re-establish the truth!
-It's great to take food supplements, but that's not enough for a successful detox: it is also necessary to re-establish good eating habits, especially after the excesses of the end-of-year celebrations.
-It is recommended to limit processed foods, added sugars, but also stress through meditation for example.
-Ideally, you should have a sporting activity, or simply move to sweat and naturally evacuate the toxins!
-The detox process is therefore global and ultimately allows to optimize the proper functioning of the body, if we adopt the right gestures.
+But let's set the record straight!
+It's great to take dietary supplements, but that's not enough for a successful detox: at the same time, you need to re-establish good eating habits, especially after the excesses of the festive season.
+We recommend limiting processed foods and added sugars, as well as reducing stress through meditation, for example.
+Ideally, you should take part in a sporting activity, or simply move around to sweat and naturally evacuate toxins!
+The detox process is therefore a global one, and ultimately optimizes the body's ability to function properly if the right steps are taken.

-• What do you think of all that is cider vinegar, kombucha, kefir, etc.?
+• What do you think of cider vinegar, kombucha, kefir, etc.?

-It's great!
-They allow, in addition to the food supplements we offer, to strengthen even more the intestinal microbiota which is like a big tropical forest with many different species of bacteria to protect.
+That's great!
+In addition to the dietary supplements we offer, they further strengthen the intestinal microbiota, which is like a great rainforest with many different species of bacteria to protect.

 So, to help rebalance this whole ecosystem, anything fermented is great.
 However, the concentration of good bacteria in these products is minimal compared to our capsules, so it's still just a supplement.

-Also think about fiber!
-They are prebiotics, or good food/fuel for our good bacteria!
+And don't forget the fiber!
+They're prebiotics - good food/fuel for our good bacteria!

 • What is your respective role at Dijo?

-We don't each have a specific field: everything emerges from the two of us!
-We obviously share the missions and each one takes the lead according to the projects.
+We don't each have our own area of expertise: everything emerges from the 2 of us!
+Of course, we divide the tasks between us, and each takes the lead according to the project.

 Lisa: Hydration plays a major role.
-After the holidays, it's good to cut down on alcohol and focus on a balanced diet.
-In terms of beauty rituals, I love cleansing oil and double cleansing, which for me are a real moment of care.
+After the holidays, it's a good idea to cut down on alcohol and eat a balanced diet.
+In terms of beauty rituals, I love cleansing oil and double cleansing, which for me are a real pampering moment.

 Anouck: Limit sugar and avoid industrial cakes to avoid blemishes!